Companion planting – your ultimate guide

 Companion planting herbs

-Organic grower, designer and author, Jekka McVicar VMH, of Jekka’s Herb Farm (opens in new tab), has a holistic approach to using herbs in the garden.
+Organic grower, designer and author, Jekka McVicar VMH, of Jekka’s Herb Farm, has a holistic approach to using herbs in the garden.
 ‘I have more success when herbs are planted to attract a wide range of pollinators, which improves the yield, rather than as specific companion plants,’ explains Jekka, who intermingles vegetables and an array of self-seeding herbs in her private garden.

 ‘As herbs heal us they can also heal other plants; for example, chamomile next to an ailing shrub is a natural anti-fungal,’ she adds.

-- Try the 'Three Sisters' method: Some companion planting combinations offer a physical advantage – for example the ‘Three Sisters’ method with beans, corn and squash: beans use corn as a support while fixing nitrogen at their roots; squash sprawls and helps cover weeds
+Try the 'Three Sisters' method: some companion planting combinations offer a physical advantage – for example the ‘Three Sisters’ method with beans, corn and squash.
+Beans use corn as a support while fixing nitrogen at their roots; squash sprawls and helps cover weeds.

-- Plant peas: fruit bushes and trees planted with peas, beans and sweet peas will flourish – the nitrogen from pea family roots benefits fruit
+You can also interplant strawberries with vegetables and herbs to conceal them from birds and pests.
+Use legumes, which help other crops by releasing nitrogen into the soil.
+Plant peas: fruit bushes and trees planted with peas, beans and sweet peas will flourish – the nitrogen from pea family roots benefits fruit

 Leigh Clapp is a professional photographer with over 25 years experience, primarily as a garden specialist photojournalist but also with food and travel.
 She delights in exploring gardens, discovering the tiny elements to their overall essence and meeting lots of enthusiastic gardeners along the way.
 Leigh’s work appears in magazines, newspapers and books, both in the UK and abroad, including Period Living, Country Life, and Gardens Illustrated; as well as being sole photographer for a number of books, including Garden Details, Feng Shui in the Garden, Vertical Gardens and From the Garden – fresh seasonal cooking.